 In Scotland, some people accused witches of stealing milk from their cattle.
 Robert Chambers, quoted in an 1890 edition of the Newcastle Courant, explained that the witch made a rope from hair plucked from cows’ tails.

 She tied a knot in this rope for each cow.
-The witch apparently held the rope above a bucket, using it to mime the act of milking, while saying,
+The witch apparently held the rope above a bucket, using it to mime the act of milking.
+While doing so, she would recite:

 “Meare’s milk and deer’s milk

 Come a’ to me, come a’ to me.”

 This would apparently cause the milk to appear in the bucket of its own accord.
 Some cows apparently knew when this was going on and alerted their owners by lowing.
 According to Chambers, “[a]n acute old woman could easily distinguish this low from any other, as it bore a peculiar expression of pain” (1890).

 Laying rowan twigs, bound together with red thread, across the door to the barn could stop the witch’s power.
 In Aberdeenshire, farmers tied a red thread around the tails of their cows.